csrg-utfsm/csrg-utfsm.github.io/index.md

  > ERROR: ----> ../lib/libbaselogging.a  does not exist.
 (It does)
  > ERROR: ----> ../lib/libacserrHandlersErrStubs.a  does not exist.
 (It does)

+* Deprecation Warnings:
+ > Note: Some input files use or override a deprecated API.
+ > Note: Recompile with -Xlint:deprecation for details

 ## [](#header-2) Use Instructions